carpentries/lesson-development-training/learners/reflecting.md

 ### Scaling this exercise to larger numbers of lesson teams
 This exercise can take a long time when you have a lot of lesson teams in your training, but it is important to give every group the chance to reflect on their trial run.
-You may need to facilitate it differently if time becomes an issue: for example, you could paste the prompts into the CodiMD and ask all groups to write their answers, before summarising responses, identifying trends, and calling on particular trainees to share more about their individual responses.
+You may need to facilitate it differently if time becomes an issue: for example, you could paste the prompts into the Etherpad and ask all groups to write their answers, before summarising responses, identifying trends, and calling on particular trainees to share more about their individual responses.

 ::::::::::::::::::::::::::::::::::::::::::::::::::